SawaGawlau/aws-deploy-template/README.md

     * Add all used secrets keys to your repo:
 	    * AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY
         * AWS_REGION
     * Create appspec.yml file with info where deployed resources should be stored.
 It has to be in main folder of your project.
+Template is stored in the project.

 2. **AWS IDENTITY & ACCESS MANAGEMENT (IAM)**
     * The user created when you set up AWS account for the first time is root user.By default it is FULL administrative and has access to every part of the account.